Depending on your research selection;

 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Master of Politics and Policy (16 credit points) at Deakin
+- $* is the estimated full cost for a Master of Politics and Policy (8 credit points), based on the 2023 fees.

 - is the annual FEE-HELP payment, based on your current salary